vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 fifteen parts 376 Dāyabhāga, 229, 366, 404, 4830, 510;

-theory of, about sapioda 510 Dayatattva, 3600, 3680 De, Prof S K, author of (Vaisnava
+theory of, about sapioda 510 Dayatattva, 3600, 3680 De, Prof S K, author of (Vaiṣṇava

 faith and movement in Bengal' 692,